becodeorg/BeCode/educationalcontractAI.md

 BeCode is located in a collective space where businesses reside.
 It is necessary to respect them:

-- I throw my cigarette butts in the jars or the located near the front door
+- I throw my cigarette butts in the jars or the spaces located near the front door
 - I do not throw anything but my butts into these pots.

 ### Sustainability - posterity

-In order for BeCode to fulfill its reporting commitments as a social and solidarity-based company, BeCoders undertake to respond to follow-up surveys at the start of training, three months, six months, twelve months. and twenty-four months after the end of the training.
+In order for BeCode to fulfill its reporting commitments as a social and solidarity-based company, BeCoders undertakes to respond to follow-up surveys at the start of training, three months, six months, and twelve months. and twenty-four months after the end of the training.

 Also, they undertake to show goodwill in their response to solicitations of testimony that they may be subject to.
 It's also important to be aware of everyone's role in BeCode's reputation.
 The behavior of each one must always be professional.